 - Devil Hunter Yohko: Yohko's mother, Sayoko, became pregnant with her at age 15, due to how sexually active she was.
 Which hasn't changed in her adulthood, where she continues to date different men and engage in casual sex.
 In the first episode, she even tells Yohko that life's too short to waste on being a Devil Hunter, when she could be enjoying herself with cute guys and tosses Yohko a pack of condoms right before she leaves for school.

-- Girls Bravo: For unexplained reasons, the populace of Seiren is entirely female, who're also sexually repressed and horny.
+- For unexplained reasons, the populace of Seiren is almost entirely female and sexually repressed.
 Though it doesn't show until and unless they happen to see a male.
 At which point, any pretense of feminine modesty goes out the window, as they'll pursue said male with reckless abandon.
-When Fukuyama volunteers to "hold them off" in episode 23, they're shown happily allowing him to strip them naked, grope them, and fondle them to both his and their heart's content!
+When Fukuyama volunteers to "hold them off" in episode 23, they strip themselves naked and are shown happily allowing him to molest them to both his and their heart's content!

 - In Dragon Ball, women are nearly always the more sexually aggressive:

 - Bulma is the first and foremost example, hunting down the Dragon Balls to wish for a boyfriend and throwing herself at every attractive man she encounters, from Yamcha through General Blue and to Vegeta.